LuanTSP/Flow-Ecalc-Dev-Examples/README.md

 ## Purpose

 This repository aims to keep track of the current development of the integration between Ecalc and OPM/Flow until today.
 In this way it is easy to see the steps taken until here.
-To start browsing the code just change to the respoective branch of interest.
+To start browsing the code just change to the respective branch of interest.